Beolpluusor/projectaa-v2/README.md

-# installation setup/guide by: Beolpluusor
+# Installation setup/guide by: >Beolpluusor

-installation Guide, not fully tested, working on this and fixing all when done properly.
+Installation Guide, not fully tested, working on this and fixing all when done properly.
-enjoy this project as I did building.
+enjoy the project as I did building this.
 if you have anything to ask just email me: arttu.sonne@live.co.uk
 ---
 ## PROJECT AA installation